JasperFx/marten/docs/configuration/cli.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/AspNetCoreWithMarten/Program.cs#L13-L35' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_sampleconsoleapp' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+Or if you're on >= .Net 6, you can still use the Marten CLI options with the `WebApplication` style of bootstrapping with a few changes.
+First, to completely enable the Weasel/Marten command line diagnostics, you'll need to add this line of code:

+snippet: sample_using_WebApplication_1

+And finally, use Oakton as the command line parser and executor with this last line of code in your `Program.cs` file:

+snippet: sample_using_WebApplication_2

 Once the _Marten.CommandLine_ Nuget is installed and Oakton is handling your command line parsing, you should be able to see the Marten commands by typing `dotnet run -- help` in the command line terminal of your choice at the root of your project:

 ```bash